 Be involved with your kids

 As a working parent, you won’t be able to be with your kids as much as you might like.
 However, you can still be an active presence in their life.
-When you have time off together, spend time with one another.
+When you have time together, spend time with one another.
 Perhaps you can work on school projects together; enjoy recreational activities; and more.
 You want your kids to feel like you’re there for them.

 Hopefully this has given you inspiration on figuring out how to juggle work and family.
 Working parents are like superheroes.
 Don’t let anyone tell you what you can’t do.

-Author bio: Kara Masterson is a freelance writer from Utah.
+About the Writer: Kara Masterson is a freelance writer from Utah.
 She enjoys Tennis and spending time with her family.